Sultan of Sokoto Rejects Sharia Law for Christians, Gives Reason

 The Sultan explained that sharia law was “100 per cent for Muslims” and would never be implemented for non-Muslims.
 He advised that Christians should not be compelled to dress or pray like Muslims.

-He further stressed that Nigeria was more of a multi-religious country than a secular state, adding that the government had not adopted Islam or Christianity as a state religion but supported the growth of both.
+According to Guardian, he further stressed that Nigeria was more of a multi-religious country than a secular state, adding that the government had not adopted Islam or Christianity as a state religion but supported the growth of both.

 Abubakar also spoke against recent calls for the abolition of sharia law, saying Nigeria allowed the practice of all religions without undue external interference.

-Speaker of house calls for collaboration
+House of Reps speaker calls for collaboration

-The Speaker of the House of Representatives, Rep. Abbas Tajudeen, urged deeper collaboration between NIREC and the Federal Government to strengthen peace-building efforts and counter insecurity.
+The Speaker of the House of Representatives, Abbas Tajudeen, urged deeper collaboration between NIREC and the Federal Government to strengthen peace-building efforts and counter insecurity.

 Tajudeen described the gathering as significant, noting that violent extremists were exploiting religious sentiments to sow discord.
 He commended NIREC for its longstanding role in promoting harmony, saying: